fceruti/django-starter-project/README.md

 ```

-To fill the `python.pythonPath` run `pipenv --py` after initializing the directory's virtual environment.
+To fill the `python.venvPath` run `poetry show -v` to see the path to your virtual environment.